Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Preliminaries

 \subsection{General preliminaries}

-Let $E$ be a Polish space.
+Let $E$ be a $d$-dimensional convex polyhedron with non-empty interior.
+A full definition follows on page \pageref{definition:base_space} below.
 We denote by $\cP(E)$ the space of Borel probability measures on $E$ and we denote by $D_E(\bR^+)$ the space of paths $\gamma : \bR^+ \rightarrow E$ that are right continuous and have left limits.
 We endow $D_E(\bR^+)$ with the Skorokhod topology, cf. \cite[Section 3.5]{EK86}.
 An important property is that under this topology $D_E(\bR^+)$ is Polish if $E$ is Polish.

+We denote by $C_b(E), C_l(E)$ and $C_u(E)$ the spaces of continuous functions that are bounded, bounded from below and bounded from above respectively.
+We write $C_c(E)$ for the functions with compact support in $E$ relative to the topology of $E$.
+Finally, we denote $C_c^k(E)$ for functions in $C_c(E)$ that are $k$ times continuously differentiable.